 2. The Relative Novelty of the Project.

 The second aspect is the value of the project compared to other projects in the same space.
 Is the difference quantitative or qualitative?
-As Peter Thiel likes to say, successful companies don’t compete; they innovate and become leaders of their own niche, they realize their specific business development plan.
+As Peter Thiel likes to say, successful companies don’t compete; they innovate and become leaders of their niche, and they realize their specific business development plan.
 Therefore, the question is: what is the added value of the project?
-What new functionalities does if offer?
+What new functionalities does it offer?
 Are these functionalities easy to copy or reproduce?
 This sounds trivial but in practice, there are lots of similar projects that go forward head to head despite that clearly, there is only space for one player who wants to realize this specific business development strategy in the market.

 The last important aspect is the credentials of the people involved.
 This one is tricky too!
 Even the best idea will remain an idea without the proper execution.
-Yet, people who become authorities in a certain area even they work on their professional development as well, often enjoy the aureola effect and proceed to launch new ventures and sign them with their name despite the lack of proper credentials.
+Yet, people who become authorities in a certain area even if they work on their professional development as well, often enjoy the aureola effect and proceed to launch new ventures and sign them with their name despite the lack of proper credentials.
 As a result, projects with a few famous people on board can still fail.